 Description – Just as with the PPC advert itself, the dealer’s description is very important for a potential client to identify if they are in the right place.
 The description should effectively describe the vehicle and its features or benefits, without being too wordy if possible.
 The layout should be simple to comprehend and definitely not packed full with jargon or acronyms that none industry people or experts don’t understand.

 Call to Actions (CTAs) – It is integral that a potential lead is able to take some form of action if they believe that the website was useful to them and they’ve got the information that they came for.
 Often this will be a big button to “buy” or “add to basket”.
 But for a car dealer, this might be buttons such as “contact us”, “arrange a test drive”, “view our location on a map” or any other action that may get them closer to buying the car.
 This will change in the not too distant future as click and deliver and click and collect become more popular in the industry but for now arranging further conversation and interaction is always a great idea.
 Calls to action are so important because having paid for the click through to your dealership’s website, if it is not clearly obvious what the next step is the lead may close the webpage or even worse, return to the initial search engine results page.

 Click Dealer are experts in automotive retail marketing and offer a variety of PPC packages to suit dealerships of all types and sizes.
-Whatever your ambition or targets, Click has the correct level of product to suit your aspirations and can provide your website with a free SEO audit whoever your web provider.
+Whatever your ambition or targets, Click has the correct level of product to suit your aspirations.
 Contact email@example.com for more details.